Dennis Hof: Personal life

-In Cathouse: The Musical, Hof revealed that he only dated prostitutes.
-"I don't date civilians [non-working girls]."
+In Cathouse: The Musical, Hof revealed that he only dated prostitutes: "I don't date civilians [non-working girls]."
 The documentary series showed several of his relationships with employees, such as adult film star Sunset Thomas and Heidi Fleiss.
 In his memoir, Hof disclosed a lack of interest in monogamy and detailed how every one of his relationships ended due to his own infidelity.
 Hof was a close friend of Fox News personality Tucker Carlson.
 He once stated that he communicated with Carlson daily to give him ideas for his show.

 Death

 Hof died in his sleep at his Love Ranch South in Crystal, Nevada, on October 16, 2018, following a party for his 72nd birthday that had been attended by Joe Arpaio, Heidi Fleiss, Grover Norquist, and Ron Jeremy, the last of whom found Hof unresponsive.
 Police did not suspect foul play at the time of his death, and no one who was with him the night before noticed any signs of ill-health.
 Hof's legislature campaign manager Chuck Muth said that Hof was "having the time of his life" that night.
-The death was later reported to have been caused by a heart attack due to "atherosclerotic and hypertensive cardiovascular disease."
+It was concluded that he died from a heart attack caused by atherosclerosis and hypertensive heart disease.